Years of experience reveal freelance remote content writers made it their job to proofread their own work. Today, this isn’t so much the case.

 - engineering and physical sciences.

-So, proofreaders and editors who start working with Cambridge Proofreading LLC as independent contractors may expect to work on:
+So, a proofreader who takes a freelance job with Cambridge Proofreading LLC may expect to work on:

 - admissions papers,

 - research proposals,

 - resumes, and other related documentation.

 Sounds like your dream remote freelance job?
 Great!

 But first, you need to meet these requirements to be able to apply for a job:

 - Must be experienced in academic proofreading and/or editing

 - Must hold a bachelor s degree from a British, American (hello New York University?) or another English-speaking university.

 This is only after you’re sure you have the right qualifications (by following the first link in the above section).